StuChapman/BD-MS-Project-Cave-du-Vins/README.md

 8. A button to remove a Country from the collection.
 9. A button to remove a Region from the collection.
 10. A button to remove a Grape from the collection.
+#### Edit Wine Page
+1. An Edit Wines form with the option to edit: wine name, vintage, colour, country, region and grape
+2. Colour, country, region and grape are pre-populated select inputs.
+3. A Save button to update documents in the [MongoDB](https://www.mongodb.com/) database.
 #### Delete Category page
 1. A pre-populated select input to delete a: Country, Region or Grape from the respective collection.
 #### View Image page